jsli96/onBodyRobot/README.md

 ESP32_PORT = 3333
 ```

-Set ROBOT_IP to the ESP32’s WiFi IP (printed in the Serial Monitor after the robot connects).
+Set ESP32_IP to the ESP32’s WiFi IP (printed in the Serial Monitor after the robot connects).

 ## 🌐 Step 4 — Run the Local Server